IBM-Cloud/docs/services/mobileaccess/facebook-auth-cordova.md

 1. Add the `FacebookSDK.framework` file to the list of linked libraries in **Link binary with libraries**.

  See [Configuring iOS Platform for Facebook authentication](https://console.{DomainName}/docs/services/mobileaccess/facebook-auth-ios.html).
-Register the `IMFFacebookAuthenticationHandler` API in native code as described in the **Initializing the {{site.data.keyword.amashort}} Client SDK** section.
+Register the `IMFFacebookAuthenticationHandler` API in native code as described in the **Initializing the {{site.data.keyword.amashort}} client SDK** section.
 Do not initialize `IMFClient` in your native code.

 Add the following line to the `application:openURL:sourceApplication:annotation` method of your application delegate.
 This code ensures that all Cordova plugins are notified of respective events.